How to Use Shutdown, Poweroff, Halt, and Reboot Commands in Linux

-In this article, we will explain to you the difference between shutdown, poweroff, halt and reboot Linux commands.
-We will make clear what they actually do when you execute them with available options.
+In this article, we’ll explain the difference between the shutdown, poweroff, halt and reboot commands in Linux.
+We’ll clarify what each command actually does when executed, along with the available options.

-If you are hoping to dive into Linux server administration, then these are some of the important Linux commands you need to fully understand for effective and reliable server administration.
+If you’re diving into Linux server administration, these are some of the important Linux commands you need to fully understand for effective and reliable server administration.

 Shutdown Command

-shutdown schedules a time for the system to be powered down.
-It may be used to halt, power-off or reboot the machine.
+The shutdown command schedules a time for the system to be powered down, which can be used to halt, power off, or reboot the machine.

-You may specify a time string (which is usually “now” or “hh:mm” for hour/minutes) as the first argument.
-Additionally, you may set a wall message to be sent to all logged-in users before the system goes down.
+You may specify a time string (usually “now” or “hh:mm“) as the first argument.
+Additionally, you can include a wall message to notify all logged-in users before the system goes down.

 Examples of shutdown commands: